Capturing Turbulence with Numerical Dissipation: a Simple Dynamical Model for Unresolved Turbulence in Hydrodynamic Simulations: Galaxy Formation Simulations

-One of the physical reasons why these distributions are similar in dense regions is that they are largely shaped by compressive heating (via the $PdV$ work) and decay of turbulence \citep{semenov16,semenov17}, and these processes that are modeled in exactly the same way in both models (see Section~\ref{sec:model}).
-The evolution of gas in this part of the $n$--$\stot$ plane is, in fact, analogous to the evolution of gas in our supersonic developed turbulence tests in Figure~\ref{fig:n-sigma}: at high $\stot$, gas density on average increases, implying $\divg\vect{u} < 0$, while at low $\stot$, gas density decreases and $\divg\vect{u} > 0$, producing clock-wise circulation of gas in that plane (see Figures 4 and 6 in \citealt{semenov17}).
-Thus, as long as subgrid turbulence is produced at a reasonable level in diffuse gas in diffuse gas, gas compression during the formation of dense regions will bring it to the values set by the interplay between the $PdV$ work and turbulence decay.
+One of the physical reasons why these distributions are similar in dense regions is that they are largely shaped by the compressive heating (via the $PdV$ work) and decay of turbulence \citep{semenov16,semenov17}, and these processes are modeled in exactly the same way in both models (see Section~\ref{sec:model}).
+The evolution of gas in this part of the $n$--$\stot$ plane is, in fact, analogous to the evolution of gas in our supersonic developed turbulence tests in Figure~\ref{fig:n-sigma}: at high $\stot$, gas density on average increases, implying $\divg\vect{u} < 0$, while at low $\stot$, gas density decreases and $\divg\vect{u} > 0$, producing clockwise circulation of gas in that plane (see Figures 4 and 6 in \citealt{semenov17}).
+Thus, as long as subgrid turbulence is produced at a reasonable level in diffuse gas, gas compression during the formation of dense regions will bring it to the values set by the interplay between the $PdV$ work and turbulence decay.

 In diffuse gas at the disk outskirts, in contrast, the values of $\st$ are different (recall Figure~\ref{fig:galaxy-maps}).
-However, in these regions, turbulence is strongly subsonic, and $\stot$ is dominated by the thermal sound speed.
-As a result, in these regions, small-scale turbulence does not affect gas dynamics, as its contribution to the total pressure is small.
+However, in these regions, turbulence is strongly subsonic, and $\stot$ is dominated by the thermal sound speed, which creates the lower envelope of the $n$--$\stot$ distribution at $n < 10\cc$.
+As a result, at these densities, small-scale turbulence does not affect gas dynamics, as its contribution to the total pressure is small.

-The inner 500 pc was excluded from the plot, as the strong shear in that region produces elevated $\st$ in the SLES model analogous to the artifact discussed in \citet[][see Figure 8 and related text in that paper]{semenov22}.
-The model behavior in the presence of strong shear as in the galaxy center should be treated with caution (see Section~\ref{sec:discussion}), in particular, due to the effects of stellar feedback associated with the differences in the SFR in the central region associated with such elevated $\st$.
+The inner 500 pc is excluded from the plot, as the strong shear in that region produces elevated $\st$ in the SLES model analogous to the artifact discussed in \citet[][see Figure 8 and related text in that paper]{semenov22}.
+The model behavior in the presence of strong shear, as in the galaxy center, should be treated with caution (see Section~\ref{sec:discussion}), in particular, due to the effects of stellar feedback associated with the differences in the SFR in the central region associated with such elevated $\st$.
 In addition, the gas behavior in the center of $\Lstar$ galaxies is expected to be strongly affected by active galactic nuclei, not modeled in this study.
 A detailed investigation of these effects requires a separate study.

-\subsection{Global and kiloparsec-scale star formation}
+\subsection{Global and Kiloparsec-scale Star Formation}